General Rules

 Tool Applications

-Solutions must be automated using one of the tools previously approved and listed here:
+Solutions must be automated using one of the tools previously approved and listed here.
+To use a new tool, participants must first submit an application for it.

-- Once the PR is merged, the tool is considered integrated.
+- Once this PR is merged, the tool is considered integrated, and the tool application issue will be closed.

 Committee Applications